111 Industry Experts give their Best IT Career Advice

 Derek Hennessy, vnotions.com

-“My advice to someone starting out in IT in 2017 is two-fold.
+“My advice to someone starting out in IT is two-fold.
 Firstly, the need to be a developer and be able to code to progress successfully in IT.
 We’re seeing a massive change with automation and orchestration coming to the fore and coding is a necessity.

 Secondly, become part of the community.
 Attend local MeetUp events, users groups such as VMware VMUG, Cisco Data Center User Groups (DCUG) etc. and network with other professionals.
 Both of these will provide a solid foundation for a career in IT.”